-We work effectively with each other and our key partners, and hold ourselves and others to account delivering a high level of policing service;
+Work effectively with each other and our key partners; holding ourselves and others to account making sure we deliver a high level of policing.

-We can be honest with colleagues, irrespective of their rank or role;
+Can be honest with our colleagues, irrespective of their rank or role.

 Salary – Specific salary information for roles you are interested in can be found on individual adverts.
 Each role has a linked salary scale meaning your salary could increase up to two times a year, once with any agreed increases to the scale and secondly as you move up the pay scale, in recognition of skills and experience.
 Aside from the base pay for a role, enhanced pay for working unsocial hours, overtime or on public (bank) holidays may also apply.